Iszyworld39/Business-Problem-Analysis/README.md

 # Dataset Source

-* The dataset for this project was compiled using internal business records and publicly available industry data.
+* The dataset for this project was provided by Elite Global Intelligence technologies, and compiled using internal business records and publicly available industry data.

   Please contact Israel Peter at peterisrael.official@gmail.com for any inquiries or feedback.